Scottsdale Child Support Attorneys

 What are the consequences for non-payment of child support in Arizona?

 Dealing with child support issues can be overwhelming, and it’s important to have an experienced attorney on your side to help guide you through the process.
-At Radix Law , our experienced family law attorneys have the expertise and compassion needed to help you achieve the best possible outcome in your case.
 We understand the challenges you’re facing, and we’re here to provide you with the support and guidance you need to protect your child’s future.

 Our office is conveniently located in Kierland Commons in North Scottsdale at: